* This is the Professional Version. *

 After a thorough history and physical examination, the following scenarios are typical:

 Localizing symptoms or signs that were not present, not detected, or not managed during previous examinations are discovered.
-These findings are interpreted and investigated as indicated (see Some Causes of FUO).
+These findings are interpreted and investigated as indicated (see Table: Some Causes of FUO).

 More commonly, evaluation detects only nonspecific findings that occur in many different causes of FUO, but it identifies risk factors that can help guide testing (eg, travel to an endemic area, exposure to animal vectors).
 Sometimes risk factors are less specific but may suggest a class of illness; eg, weight loss without anorexia is more consistent with infection than cancer, which usually causes anorexia.
 Possible causes should be investigated further.

 In the most difficult scenario, patients have only nonspecific findings and no or multiple risk factors, making a logical, sequential approach to testing essential.
 Initial testing is used to narrow the diagnostic possibilities and guide subsequent testing.